 If you can’t afford to buy a console or equipment to give away, reach out to possible Twitch sponsors.
-Let them know that you want to do a giveaway stream and how you plan to produce it.
+Tell them you want to do a giveaway stream and how you plan to produce it.
 Briefly explain your content to them and let them know about your viewers.
-Many companies are willing to work with entertaining streamers even if they are still relatively new.
+Many companies are willing to work with entertaining streamers, even if they are relatively new.

-Popular physical items include consoles, graphics cards, headsets, gaming keyboard and mice, game controllers, mousepads, and other gaming accessories.
+Popular physical items include consoles, graphics cards, headsets, gaming keyboards and mice, game controllers, mousepads, and other gaming accessories.

 2. Game Giveaways

 Highly anticipated, newly released games will give you the most hype.
 Look for games that will appeal to your audience.
 If you own the game, play the game on the day you host the giveaway.

 If you are on a budget, you can purchase games on Steam while they are on sale.